 Dress clips are a type of pin that first gained prominence in the 1920s and were worn in pairs, often opposite one another on the neckline or straps of a dress.

-The style, however, fell out of favor in the 1950s when classic brooches regained popularity, and it never really recovered.
+The style, however, fell out of favor in the 1950s when classic brooches regained popularity.

 Dress clips first began to appear post-World War I. Fashion in both clothing and jewelry changed as the world worked to recover from the “Great War” and time marched on into the 1920s, a famous decade for style.